Nazreen17/Tink-Her-DisBot/README.md

 Our team CodeBrews have created a Discord bot “Pluto bot” using JavaScript with the assistance of the tool Replit.
 We have taken the support of MongoDb database to store our datasets of dates.

 TECH STACKS
--JavaScript
+,JavaScript
--MongoDb
+,MongoDb
--Python
+,Python
--Discord API
+,Discord API